hooleymcknight/multi-project-clock/README.md

 ## Future updates

 - edit time
+- reorder clients
+- duplicate client names should not be allowed (causes bugs)
 - sum line for total hours for the day
 - clear all button
 - lock screen feature